Want good yarn but don’t want to pay big bucks? Check out these sites, where you can buy fantastic yarn online for great prices

 Most knitters, I imagine, who become truly serious about their hobby have probably felt this way about yarn shops.
 The yarns are quality, no question about it.
 And while we know that you often get what you pay for, it can be devastatingly difficult to justify paying that kind of money on something you don’t technically need.

-Want to Save Money on Good Yarn?
-Buy Yarn Online
+The Easiest Way to Save Money on Good Yarn?

 That’s the question many of us get to.
 Is there any way to buy good yarn without feeling like you’re draining your checking account?

 Sadly, unless a yarn shop is having a sale, it’s unlikely you can save much money shopping in person.
-The best way to do it is to buy yarn online.
+The easiest way to do it is to buy yarn online.

-So below I have listed several online yarn shops I’ve discovered, either recommended by other knitters to me or else recommended by Ravelry knitters in some of the frugal groups I like to peek into from time to time.
+Below, I have listed several online yarn shops with outstanding prices that I’ve discovered.
+These have been recommended either by other knitters to me or else by Ravelry knitters in some of the frugal groups I like to peek into from time to time.
+They’re also organized by country/continent to help the many knitters out there who aren’t in the U.S.

 *These are affiliate links.
 If you make purchases after clicking one of these links, I may make a small commission.
 For more information, please see my Disclosure Policy.